denmercs/Programming-notes/Javascript CS NOTES.md

 1. Device a plan for solving problems
 2. Master common problem solving patterns

 ## Problem solving strategies

-1. Understand the problem
-2. Explore Concrete Examples
-3. Break it down
-4. Solve/Simplify
-5. Look back and refactor

-### Understand the problem
+### 1. Understand the problem

   - Can I restate the problem in my own words?
   - What are the inputs that go into the problem?
   - What are the outputs that should come from the solution to the problem?
   - Can the outputs be determined from the inputs?
 In other words, do I have enough information to solve the problem?
 (You may not be able to answer this question until you set about solving the problem.
 That's okay; it's still worth considering the question at this early stage.)
   - How should I label the important pieces of data that are a part of the problem?

-### Explore Examples
+### 2. Explore Examples

 - Start with Simple Examples